Kazumi Takayama: Acting

 As a Nogizaka46 member, Takayama took on acting roles in the television adaptation of the manga Bad Boys, the baseball drama Hatsumori Bemars, and the NHK taiga drama Hana Moyu, as well as appearing in advertising campaigns for the Tourism Authority of Thailand, Meiji Dairies, and travel company Jalan.
 As an individual performer she appeared on several television variety shows, and co-hosted the TBS program All Star After Party.
 A year after leaving the group, she joined the cast of the 2023 NHK series Chou Ningen Yousai Hiroshi Senki (lit.
 The War Chronicles of Superhuman Fortress Hiroshi) in the role of Akemi Bardot, marking Takayama's first lead acting role.

+Personal life

+In July 2024, Takayama announced her marriage to Ken Fukura, a quiz writer and video producer for QuizKnock who works under the name FukuraP.